-DON'T Pull wrenches towards your face

-DON'T Use worn, cracked or deformed wrenches.
-Replace them immediately to avoid injury

-DON'T Attempt to straighten a bent wrench.
-Doing so will only further weaken it

-DON'T Substitute slip- joint pliers for a wrench

-DON'T Use a hammer with a wrench unless the wrench was specifically designed for that purpose

-DON'T Use hand tools to back up hydraulic or pneumatic tools.
-Use the original equipment manufacturer (OEM) supplied backing or reaction arm

-DON'T Use with your wrist bent, tools should be designed to allow wrist to stay straight

-DON'T Throw or toss tools.
-Hand them, handle first, directly to other workers

-DON'T Carry tools in a way that interferes with using both hands on a ladder

-DON'T Use snipes, lever bars, cheater bars (Note only approved mechanical advantage tools designed by OEM or engineered for application are approved for use)
+SWP-74 WRENCH USE

+- DON'T Pull wrenches towards your face - DON'T Use worn, cracked or deformed wrenches.
+Replace them immediately to avoid injury - DON'T Attempt to straighten a bent wrench.
+Doing so will only further weaken it - DON'T Substitute slip- joint pliers for a wrench - DON'T Use a hammer with a wrench unless the wrench was specifically designed for that purpose - DON'T Use hand tools to back up hydraulic or pneumatic tools.
+Use the original equipment manufacturer (OEM) supplied backing or reaction arm - DON'T Put hands or fingers into pinch points when using a wrench or socket/driver - DON'T Use with your wrist bent, tools should be designed to allow wrist to stay straight - DON'T Throw or toss tools.
+Hand them, handle first, directly to other workers - DON'T Carry tools in a way that interferes with using both hands on a ladder - DON'T Use snipes, lever bars, cheater bars (Note only approved mechanical advantage tools designed by OEM or engineered for application are approved for use)

+Proper use and care of wrenches: